hme891/playground/README.md

 cd platform/platform-linux

 # Initialize and install required plugins

-packer init .
-packer plugins install github.com/hashicorp/amazon
+packer plugins install github.com/hashicorp/amazon packer plugins install github.com/hashicorp/ansible

+# alternatively, you can convert the json file to HCL using packer hcl2_upgrade -with-annotations nginx.json and initialize the plugin using packer init .

+# configure the variables like the credentials, vpc_id and subnets.etc.
+# refer to the variables.json file

 # Validate the configuration before building
 packer validate -var-file=variables.json  nginx.json

 # Build the image
 packer build -var-file=variables.json nginx.json